-The core of the policy is that journal articles and conference proceedings must be available in an open-access form to be eligible for the post-2014 REF.
-In practice, this means that these outputs must be uploaded to an institutional or subject repository at the point of acceptance for publication.
+The core of the policy is that journal articles and conference proceedings must be available in an open-access form to be eligible for the next REF.
+In practice, this means that these outputs must be uploaded to an institutional or subject repository.

 More on open access

 'Open access' aims to make the findings of academic research available electronically, immediately, without charge and free from most copyright or licensing restrictions.

 Governments and research funders - nationally and internationally - have recently encouraged a move towards open access.

 This has developed from a view that the freedom to access and use research outputs has considerable benefits for authors, researchers, funding bodies and the wider higher education sector.

 This has led to discussion about how to make this happen and what effect it might have.
 But the principle of open access has wide support.

 'Open access' refers to unrestricted, online access to the published findings of research.
 In our role as a national funding body for research, we are committed to supporting successful approaches to open-access publishing and increasing public access to research findings.